 Pandoro on the contrary is a tall and sweet yeast bread It is shaped like an eight-pointed star and covered in powdered sugar.

 There are many different types.
 Panettone with chocolate chips, Panettone with custard or with pistachio custard… beware, it can be addictive!

 Marche has its own version of Panettone, which is known as Pizza de Natà (as in “Christmas pizza“, even if it isn’t a real pizza).

-The original recipe was created in the countryside, as the peasants used to bake this cake with what they could grow themselves.
+The original recipe was created in the countryside.
+The peasants used to bake this cake with ingredients what they could grow themselves.

 Pizza de Natà is a type of sweet bread made with olive oil, nuts, hazelnuts, almonds, raisins, dried figs, lemon and orange.
 While the traditional recipe is not very sweet, the modern version includes chocolate chips or cocoa powder.

-Fried pastries are also popular dishes in Italy at Christmas.
+Fried pastries are also popular Italian Christmas dishes.